paladinzh/BLE_Mesh/NRF_MESH/nRF5_SDK_for_Mesh/doc/getting_started/how_to_models.md

-# Creating custom models
+# Creating new models

-In the Bluetooth mesh solution, models are used to define the functionality of nodes.
+In the Bluetooth Mesh solution, models are used to define the functionality of nodes.
-Each model represents a set of states and behaviors and defines which messages are used to interact with these.
+Each model represents a set of states and behaviors and defines messages that are used to interact with the model states.

-One example of a model is the configuration model, which is a required model in all mesh devices that represents the configuration of a node (the state) and provides messages to set or retrieve configuration parameters (behavior).
+One example of a model is the configuration model, which is a mandatory model in all mesh devices.
+This model represents the configuration of a node (in the form of various states) and provides messages to set or retrieve configuration parameters (behavior).

-This guide presents the basics of how to make your own models, which will enable your devices to provide custom states and behaviors not covered by the already defined standard models.
+This guide presents the basics of how to create new models.
+You may implement your own vendor-specific model which will enable your devices to provide custom states and behaviors not covered by the already defined standard models.

 ## Implementing models with the mesh stack

-For all models, you must take the following basic steps:
+To implement a model, you must take the following basic steps:

-* **Define opcode handlers**: Define a table of handlers for incoming messages by creating an array of `access_opcode_handler_t`, which functions as a lookup table for how to handle the opcodes of incoming messages.
+* **Define opcode handlers**: Define a table of handlers for incoming messages by creating an array of `access_opcode_handler_t`.
+Each element in this array functions as a lookup table entry for handling opcodes of incoming messages destined for this model.
-* **Allocate and bind the model to an element**: Use `access_model_add()` to allocate, initialize, and bind the model to the element at the given element index.
-A handle is returned.
+* **Allocate and bind the model to an element**: Use the `access_model_add()` API to allocate, initialize, and bind the model to the element at the given element index.
+This model instance is identified by a handle value assigned to the output parameter `p_model_handle`.
 Use this handle when calling access layer API functions.
-In the Bluetooth Mesh, all models must be bound to an element.
+All models must be bound to an element.
 An element represents an addressable unit in a device, such as a light bulb in a light fixture.
 Therefore, each element is assigned a separate unicast address by the provisioner.

-  Note that in advanced use cases, a model can consist of multiple submodels.
-In this case, submodels can be bound to different elements, making the complete model span multiple elements.
-This kind of model is described in the Mesh Model Specification of the @link_btsig_spec<!-- https://www.bluetooth.com/specifications/mesh-specifications -->, and more information can be found there.
+  Note that a model can extend one or more other models.
+These parent model instances can be bound to different elements, making the complete model span multiple elements.
+  These models are called extended models.
+Refer to the Mesh Model Specification of the @link_btsig_spec<!-- https://www.bluetooth.com/specifications/mesh-specifications -->, for more information and examples.

 ### Publication

 Sending messages from models is done via publication.
-In Bluetooth Mesh, publication of messages can be periodic or one-shot, and published messages can be sent to either a unicast, group, or virtual address.
-Configuration of publication is generally controlled by a provisioner via the configuration model.
+Each model has a publish address.
+Publication of messages can be periodic or one-shot, and published messages can be sent to either a unicast, group, or virtual address.
+Configuration of publication related states is generally controlled by a provisioner via the configuration model.
 Publication is useful for allowing, for example, sensor nodes to periodically report data readings.
 A message can be published by using the `access_model_publish()` API function, which will publish a message according to the publication settings (interval, destination) of the model.